 Long term studies show that true tumescent lipedema liposuction can result in improvement of fat reduction if performed properly by surgeons.
 It can reduce the circumference of the hips and lower extremities balancing the disproportionality of the upper and lower parts of the body and can improve or contribute to the relief of pain and pressure sensitivity; even reduce bruisability over an extended time period.
 However, the tendency for edema usually persists and physical therapy and compression is often still necessary for patients, but to a lesser degree.

 In conclusion, tumescent lipedema liposuction surgery is a great lipedema treatment and provides significant improvement in body shape, improvement of symptoms, and improvement in mobility.
 It also lessens the need for conservative treatment and significantly increases quality of life.
 Because of the level of expertise and understanding required to successfully perform tumescent liposuction surgery on these patients, they should seek treatment in centers where the surgeon and staff are specifically trained in lymphology and the needs of these unique patients.
 Call today for more information about our liposuction for lipedema treatment.
+For even more information, you may want to read here.

 Allen E. Hines, Lipedema of the legs: A Syndrome Characterized by Fat Legs and Orthostatic Edema.
 (Proc Staff Meet Mayo Clinic), 1940; 15184-187.